Create different cache files with dynamic and mandatory cookies

 Please note: The cache won't be delivered until that cookie is set in the visitor's browser.

-Why is the first visit not getting the cached page?
+The first visit is not getting the cached page

-If a required/mandatory cookie is set by your theme or a plugin you have installed, no cache will be served until the cookie is set on the visitor’s browser.
+If a mandatory cookie is set by your theme or a plugin you have installed, no cache will be served until the cookie is set on the visitor’s browser.

 For example, if a mandatory cookie is set after the first page load (an example of this is the Polylang's Detect browser language feature), then the cached file(s) will be served once the user navigates to a different page or refreshes the page.
 In that case, visitors of the site will always get a non-cached page when they visit the site for the first time (or after they clear the cookies on their browser).